slaninas/nostr-bot/README.md

         no: 0,
     });

-    // Setup the bot - add info about it, add commands and then run it Bot::new(keypair, relays, shared_state)
+    // And now the Bot
+    Bot::new(keypair, relays, shared_state)
         // You don't have to set these but then the bot will have incomplete profile info :( .name("poll_bot")